EricNunezz/SophmoreProject/README.md

 Overview
 ----
-My project is a web-based fitness application that generates personalized workout programs based on user input.
+My project is a web-based fitness application called SmartFit that generates personalized workout programs based on user input.
 Users take a quiz detailing their fitness goals, experience level, and preferences.
 The responses are processed using OpenAI’s API to create a customized workout plan.
 Additionally, users can log and track their workout progress, storing their data in a database.

 Problem Statement
 ----